 I still return to the video they shot in Japan.
 The diversity is amazing.

-More to the point, Jessica hosted a video were she and another artist try to do a portrait shoot with just a toy camera,
+Jessica hosted even a video were she and another artist try to do a portrait shoot with just a toy camera,

 I loved these voices.
 It felt like they were screaming the same punk rock, protest song I was: that there must be more to photography than gear.